camunda/camunda-docs/docs/apis-tools/administration-api/tutorial.md

 In this tutorial, we'll step through examples to highlight the capabilities of the Administration API, such as viewing your existing clients, creating a client, viewing a particular client's details, and deleting a client.

-## Getting started

-- A detailed API description can be found [here](https://console.cloud.camunda.io/customer-api/openapi/docs/#/) via Swagger.
-With a valid access token, this offers an interactive API experience against your Camunda 8 cluster.
-- You need authentication to access the API endpoints.
-Find more information [here](/docs/apis-tools/administration-api/authentication.md).

 ## Prerequisites

 - If you haven't done so already, [create a cluster](/guides/assets/react-components/create-cluster.md).